Counterattack (newsletter): Peak

 In 1951, Bierly left the newsletter.
 He claimed that Counterattack had "changed into an opinion and editorial sheet—short on facts and long on opinion."
 He also admitted that Red Channels had led to "lots of people getting kicked around".
 He set up his own research outfit with Columbia Pictures as an initial client.

 In 1952, Counterattack seems to have peaked at 7,500 subscribers.
-By late June 1952, Time magazine reported, Kirkpatrick, AKA "Mr. Counterattack", had left the newsletter for "primarily personal reasons".
+By late June 1952, Time magazine reported that Kirkpatrick, AKA "Mr. Counterattack", had left the newsletter for "primarily personal reasons".

 Decline

 In mid-March 1948, actor Fredric March and his wife Florence Eldridge sued Counterattack for defamation and damages of $250,000.
 Counterattack settled with them out of court–"an expensive lesson" in libel.

 The first publication whose accusation against Counterattack for "extortion-style" tactics stuck was a weekly newsletter called In Fact in an article dated July 17, 1950.

 Lawsuits against Counterattack seemed to have stopped its publication by 1954, 1955, or 1958 though the organization (and ABC) seem to have survived until 1968 or even 1973.